SeisComP3/seiscomp3/src/trunk/apps/processing/scevent/plugins/events/regioncheck/descriptions/scevent_regioncheck.rst

    rc.regions = accept,germany

-Accept all events without type but set the type for all positve events within the polygon **germany** but consider negative within the polygon **quarries**:
+Accept all events without type but set the type for all positive events within the polygon **germany** but consider negative within the polygon **quarries**:

 .. code-block:: sh